 The biggest sauna stove brands in Finland are Harvia and Helo; approximately 50 percent of their sauna stoves are sold abroad.

 In Finnish culture, sauna has always been thought of as a place that keeps people healthy.
-There is even a proverb that says, “If liquor, tar and sauna won’t help, the illness is fatal.”
+There is even a proverb that says, “If liquor, tar and sauna don’t help, then the illness is fatal.”

-Nowadays it is demonstrably true: sauna can actually heal, or at least keep people healthier.
+Nowadays it is demonstrably true that sauna can actually heal people, or at least help keep them healthier.

-A medical journal called JAMA Internal Medicine has published research from the University of Eastern Finland showing the health benefits of sauna.
+The medical journal JAMA Internal Medicine has published research from the University of Eastern Finland showing the health benefits of sauna.
 According to the research, frequent sauna bathing reduces risks of cardiac arrest.